OmarHory/VoiceGenderRecognition/README.md

 - **Artificial Neural Network:**
 	- Create a baseline model to compare its loss and accuracy to other models.
 	- Create an improved model upon the baseline and compare its accuracy and loss.
-	- Use Keras Tuner with the same number of parameters as the improved model with different range of values to Brute force and return the best model.
+	- Use Keras Tuner with the same number of parameters as the improved model with different range of values to random-search with a given number of trials and return the best model.
 - **Convolutional Neural Network**
 	- Create a baseline model to compare its loss and accuracy to the improved model.
 	- Create an improved model upon the baseline and demonstrate its accuracy.
-	- Use Keras Tuner with the some different parameters and ranges to Brute force and return the best model.
+	- Use Keras Tuner with the some different parameters and ranges to random-search and return the best model.
-- **ML models:**
+- **Machine Learning Models:**
-	As any Machine learning model, keeping the parameters on default might get the job done, since Machine learning models are way simpler than NN; we will perform a Bruteforce/ GridSearch on some models.
+	As any ML model, keeping the parameters on default **might** get the job done, since Machine learning models are way simpler than NN; we will perform a Bruteforce/ GridSearch on some models.
-	- Run GridSearchCV from sklearn on Logistic Regression, SGD, return the best set of parameters and fit again to plot necessary visualizations.
+	- Run GridSearchCV from sciket-learn on Logistic Regression, SGD, then return the best set of parameters and fit again to plot necessary visualizations.
-	- For KNN, we will perform a simple K-Value optimizer to find the best K-Value for the model; afterwards, we will fit the model again.
+	- For KNN, we will perform a simple K-Value optimizer to find the best K-Value for the model.
+Afterwards, we will fit the model again to plot necessary visualization of accuracy metrics.
-	- In terms for the RF and XGBOOST, their GridSearch is extremely computationally expensive and even on Google Colab it was taking 10+ hours.
+	- In terms for the Random Forest and XGBOOST, their GridSearch is extremely computationally expensive and even on Google Colab it was taking 10+ hours, selectively choosing the parameters would do the job.
-	- Demonstrate a comparison in terms of Accuracy on the test-set.
+	- Demonstrate a comparison in terms of Accuracy on the test-set and the Area under Curve (AUC).

 ## Deploy
 This project will be served as a Restful API with a docker-file to build to be tested on for your convenience.